-- Music streaming: Virgin Mobile customers with unlimited plans can stream music from one of the company’s partner apps, including Spotify, Pandora and others, without it counting against their high speed data usage.
+Music streaming: Virgin Mobile customers with unlimited plans can stream music from one of the company’s partner apps, including Spotify, Pandora and others, without it counting against their high speed data usage.

-- Data Packs: Customers who occasionally need extra data but don’t need a high-data plan every month can purchase Data Packs from their online Virgin Mobile account.
+Data Packs: Customers who occasionally need extra data but don’t need a high-data plan every month can purchase Data Packs from their online Virgin Mobile account.
 Extra data is available for as little as $5 and is available for one month.

-- Lost phone protection: If customers lose their phone, they can contact Virgin Mobile to have their service immediately suspended.
+Lost phone protection: If customers lose their phone, they can contact Virgin Mobile to have their service immediately suspended.
 Once they have a new phone, they can have the remaining service time and data transferred to their new phone.

-- Additional features: Interested customers can add several features to their phone for an additional fee, including mobile hotspot connectivity, visual voicemail and text-to-landline service.
+Additional features: Interested customers can add several features to their phone for an additional fee, including mobile hotspot connectivity, visual voicemail and text-to-landline service.
 They can also add CallWatch, which alerts customers to calls likely coming from telemarketers, bill collectors or scammers.

-- International plans: Customers who regularly make calls to other countries can add international service to their plan for an additional monthly fee.
+International plans: Customers who regularly make calls to other countries can add international service to their plan for an additional monthly fee.
 Multiple international options are available to meet different customers’ needs.

-- Best for Virgin Mobile is best for parents and budget-conscious customers.
+Best for: Virgin Mobile is best for parents and budget-conscious customers.

-Virgin Mobile Company Profile
+Virgin Mobile Company Information

 - Company Name: